What is lead?

 The maximum acceptable concentration for lead in drinking water is 5ug/L (Government of Canada, 2019).
 If your water supply is higher than 5ug/L and you have kids or are pregnant, you should use a different source, such as bottled water.

 The amount of lead in natural water supplies in Canada is very low.
 However, lead can enter the water supply from lead pipes, lead-containing brass fittings, or faucets.
 Homes built before 1975 often have lead pipes and those built until 1990 may have lead containing fittings.

 Lead test kits that are available from stores for testing drinking water, are generally not correct or reliable.
 You can contact your municipal water distribution office if you would like your water tested.
-Contact information will be on your water bill.
+Contact information will be on your water bill, or visit:

 How do I know if I have lead in my pipes?